-Holding a job trial allows the team to understand the candidates thought process as they perform a task.
+Holding a job trial allows the team to understand the candidates’ thought processes as they perform a task.

 During a work trial, certain decision-making skills can be uncovered– these can be both desirable or/and undesirable for the role.
-Typically during a job trial, candidates are asked to carry out an assignment/challenge in the office.
+Typically during a job trial, candidates are asked to carry out an assignment or challenge in the office.

 Whether they can complete the task or not isn’t always what’s important.
 Employers are often looking for certain capacities that lie outside of the task, in the approach to the problem.

 A trial day allows both parties to understand each other whether the position is a suitable fit in general.
 This work trial may have allowed you to dodge a bullet.
-Imagine hiring someone that wasn’t happy with the work environment or the team.
+For companies, it prevents hiring someone that wasn’t happy with the work environment or the team.
+For candidates, it avoids feeling that dread and sense of unfulfilment.
 That would have been a waste of everyone’s time.

-After a candidate has killed it during the first one or two interviews, it’s time to put everything they’ve said in the interviews to the test.
-But conducting a trial that does just that, is not always as straightforward as it may seem.
+After a candidate has killed it during the first 1 or 2 interviews, it’s time to put everything they’ve said in the interviews to the test.
+They’ve proved they can talk the talk.
+A job trial allows them to walk the walk.
+But conducting a trial that does just that, isn’t always as straightforward as it may seem.

 Is a trial day right for my company?

 The short answer?
 And get ready for frustration, here.
 It depends.
 It’s not as black and white as a ‘yes’ or ‘no’, because each company is different, and so is their hiring process.
 So, it truly does depend… and on quite a few things.

 The good news, though, is that we’ve listed the variables to help you, as a company, make the right decision.